Wick and anti-Wick characterizations of linear operators on spaces of power series expansions: Preliminaries

-Since locally absolutely convergent power series expansions can be identified with entire functions, several of the spaces in \eqref{clASpaces} are identified with topological vector spaces contained in $A(\cc d)$ or $A(W)$, the set of all entire functions on $\cc d$ and $W=\cc {d_2}\times \cc {d_1}$, respectively.
-(See Theorem \ref{Thm:AnalSpacesChar} below and the introduction.)
+Since locally absolutely convergent power series expansions can be identified with entire functions, several of the spaces in \eqref{clASpaces} are identified with topological vector spaces contained in $A(\cc d)$ or $A(W)$.
+(See \cite{Toft18}, Theorem \ref{Thm:AnalSpacesChar} in Appendix \ref{App:A} and the introduction.)
+Here $A(\Omega )$ is the set of all (complex valued) functions which are analytic in the open set $\Omega \subseteq \cc d$.
+If $\Omega _0\subseteq \cc d$ is arbitrary, then $A(\Omega _0)=\cup A(\Omega )$, where the union is taken over all open sets $\Omega \subseteq \cc d$ such that $\Omega _0\subseteq \Omega$.

 We recall that $f\in \mascS (\rr d)$ if and only if \eqref{Hermiteseries} holds with